cloudbase/garm/doc/providers.md

 ## Bounding provider execution time

-By default, GARM waits indefinitely for the provider binary to finish.
-If a provider binary hangs (for example, due to an unresponsive cloud API), the instance it was operating on remains stuck in a transient state such as `creating` until GARM is restarted.
+Instance creation is always bounded by the pool or scale set's `runner_bootstrap_timeout`.
+If the provider binary does not return within that window, it is killed, the instance is marked as `error` and it is cleaned up through the normal lifecycle.
+Past that point the runner would be considered failed anyway, so there is no reason to keep waiting on a hung create.

+All other provider operations (delete, list, etc.) run without a deadline by default.
 You can bound every invocation of a provider binary with `exec_timeout_seconds`:

 ```toml
 [provider.external]